JoyM268/JoyM268/README.md

 <h1 align="center">Hi 👋, I'm Joy Mascarenhas</h1>
-<p align = "center">I am a student, pursuing my studies in computer science and engineering.
-I am excited to explore new concepts and apply them to real-world challenges.
-I am committed to growing my knowledge and skills in this dynamic and rapidly evolving field.
+<p align = "center">As a Backend Developer Intern at Northtron Entitysoft Corp, I focus on designing and implementing database schemas and developing scalable RESTful APIs using Django REST Framework.
+Collaborating with front-end teams, I ensure seamless integration and robust API performance.
+</p><p align = "center">
+Pursuing a Bachelor of Engineering in Computer Science at SDM College of Engineering and Technology, I am passionate about full-stack development.
+My goal is to contribute to innovative projects while refining my technical expertise and collaborative skills in software development.
 </p>